 I couldn’t agree more.

 Instead of wandering through life alone and trading one social mask for another, sociopaths should be encouraged to be themselves.
-They should be taught to respect the facets of their personalities as well as those around them, and they should be showered with compassion.
+They should be taught to respect the psychological facets of their personalities while moderating the behavioral ones.
+Most importantly, they should be showered with compassion.

 It might sound counter intuitive, but sociopaths are in desperate need of empathy.
 This might not be a concept to which they can relate, but it is certainly one from which they can benefit.
 After all, how can anyone be expected to demonstrate compassion if they have never witnessed it for themselves?

 I can tell you from experience that empathy is a game changer for sociopaths.
-Once I knew I wasn’t alone, once I understood that I wasn’t “bad,” and once I was taught that my personality type was not “wrong” but different … that is when the anxiety began to lesson and the destructive urges began to cease.
+Once I knew I wasn’t alone, once I understood that I wasn’t “bad,” and once I was taught that my personality type was not “wrong” but different… that is when the anxiety began to lessen and the destructive urges began to cease.
 That’s why I started this blog.
 Because I wanted to do for others what someone once did for me: demonstrate empathy.

 Empathy is a psychological skeleton key.
 It opens every door.
 It softens every stance.
 To empathize with someone is to relate to them.
 To relate is to understand.
 Understanding the personality of sociopaths is the first step in seeing these people as human beings – not monsters.

-Sociopaths aren’t bad, they’re just drawn that way.
-In fact, a lot of them are quite friendly.
-And why wouldn’t they be?
-Theirs is a personality type unlike anything else – one that is full of perks and surprises.
-Trust me, you’d be amazed.
+Sociopaths aren’t bad; they’re just drawn that way.
+In fact, a lot of us are quite friendly.
+And why wouldn’t we be?
+Ours is a personality type unlike anything else — one that is full of perks and surprises.
+Trust me: You’d be amazed.
 You just have to know where to look.

-If so then I want to give you some positive news.
+If so then I want to help you.
 A sociopathic diagnosis isn’t a death wish.
 It also doesn’t have to be “bad,” or scary or lonely or without hope.
 All it takes is a little understanding and a willingness to learn.